-This guide will teach you how to save SMS, MMS, and iMessages from an iPhone, iPad, or iPod Touch, as well as how to export them into an HTML document so that it's in a nice general format for future use.
+This guide will teach you how to save your text messages (including iMessages) from an iPhone, iPad, or iPod Touch to a computer.
+We'll also address how to export the text messages into an HTML document so that it's in a nice general format for future use or for printing.

 Step 0: Think about older messages.